complxalgorithm/bookmarx-chrome-extension/README.md

-# bookmarx-chrome-extension
+# Bookmarx Chrome Extension
-Easily save websites to your bookmarks
+Easily save websites to your bookmarks with this simple Chrome Extension.

+<footer>GPL V3 &copy; 2016 Stephen Sanders